Former Nigeria international blasts coach Eric Chelle ahead of 2025 AFCON

 - The three-time AFCON winners have a deadline of six days to submit their final 23-man list for the continental showpiece

-- Chelle will be aiming to win Nigeria, fourth title after they lost to Ivory Coast in the 2023 edition
+- Chelle will be aiming to win Nigeria's fourth title after they lost to Ivory Coast in the 2023 edition

 - Nigeria sports journalist Clement Oloruntoba urged the nation to rally behind the team to succeed in Morocco